tixxit/optimistic-spec-article/ARTICLE.md

 faster than a straight while loop over an array with no function calls and only primitive double arithmetic.

-`squareDoubleArrayWithMap`: In this benchmark we simply use the `map` already found on an `Array`.
+`squareDoubleArrayWithMap`: In this benchmark we simply use the `map` method already found on an `Array`.
 This provides our *lower bound*.
 This is the absolute worst case that is acceptable, because if we're worse than `Array`'s `map`, why bother with the new type `Vec`?

 `squareDoubleVec`: This is our actual benchmark.
-The goal is to have this come as close to `squareArrayWithLoop` as possible.
+The goal is to have this come as close to `squareDoubleArrayWithLoop` as possible.

 Attempt 1: Get It Working
 -------------------------

 Alright, let's get to work!
 We'll start with the simplest thing that works.
-At first glance it may seem like we should just wrap an `Array[A]`, since then we'll meet our lower bound goal (`squareArrayWithMap`) by definition.
+At first glance it may seem like we should just wrap an `Array[A]`, since then we'll meet our lower bound goal (`squareDoubleArrayWithMap`) by definition.
 However, we don't have access to any `ClassTag`s in the signature of `map`, so we can't store the result of `map` in an array.
-We have to use something more generic:
+We have to use something more
-Scala's built-in `Vector` data structure will suffice for now.
+generic: Scala's built-in `Vector` data structure will suffice for now.

 ```scala
 sealed trait Vec[A] {